Student Consumer Information

-Rocky Mountain College recognizes the problems of alcohol abuse as they occur on a societal scale today.
+Rocky Mountain College recognizes the problems of alcohol and drug abuse as they occur on a societal scale today.
 The abuse of alcohol, particularly on college campuses, is epidemic.

 Rocky Mountain College neither encourages nor condemns the use of alcoholic beverages.
-Rather, the College acknowledges the right of individuals of legal drinking age either to abstain or to use alcohol responsibility.
+Rather, the College acknowledges the right of individuals of legal drinking age either to abstain or to use alcohol responsibly.

-Rocky Mountain College believes the key to successful control of alcohol abuse lies in education, providing healthy alternatives, and supporting and promoting healthy lifestyles.
+Rocky Mountain College believes the key to successful control of alcohol and drug use lies in education, providing healthy alternatives, and supporting and promoting healthy lifestyles.
 To this end, the College is committed to:

-- Providing students and employees with the most current information available regarding alcohol and alcohol use;
+- Providing students and employees with the most current information available regarding alcohol and drug use;

-- Developing and implementing alcohol-free social programming; and
+- Developing and implementing substance-free social programming; and

 - Encouraging and supporting those students and employees who choose to abstain from the use of alcohol.